 Brian Berman.
 Dr. Roscoe Brady.
-If you have ever worked at Sanofi Genzyme it’s likely you’ve not only heard these names, but you also understand that these names—these people—represent the basic nature for what our company stands for: Drive.
+If you know anything about Sanofi Genzyme it’s likely you’ve not only heard these names, but you also understand that these names – these people – represent the basic nature for what our company stands for: Drive.
 Determination.
 Success.
 Hope.

 Photos of Brian and Dr. Brady line our walls.
 Their stories are weaved deeply into our history.
 This might be a story many of us know well, but it never gets old; it’s a story worth repeating.

-This past June, Dr. Roscoe Brady passed away at the age of 92.
-In recognition of his life and contributions to our company, this Gaucher Awareness Month, we tell the story in his honor, to remember our history and take what we’ve learned from the past to propel us into the future.
+In June 2016, Dr. Roscoe Brady passed away at the age of 92.
+In recognition of his life and contributions to our company and to the Gaucher disease community, we tell this story in his honor, to remember our history and take what we have learned from the past to propel us into the future.

 Above Roscoe Brady, MD, conducted research at the National Institute of Health that led to the first treatment of Gaucher disease